 In her 2011 book on leftist radicalism, Demonic, Ann Coulter reminds us that “To understand liberals, we must understand the French Revolution.”
-She continues, “Liberals don’t like to talk about the French Revolution because it is them.”
+She continues, “Liberals don’t like to talk about the French Revolution because it is the history of them.”

 In my review of her book I said this:

 Anything associated with the old order was targeted by the mobs, but anything having to do with the church was especially focused on.
 Priests, nuns and lay people were massacred in large numbers, while churches were destroyed and one sacrilege after another was carried out.

 Some of the gruesome descriptions of what the mobs did to ordinary men, women and children are almost too hard to stomach.
 Rape, torture, mutilation, and hideous forms of killing were the norm.
 If one had to illustrate the actions of the demonic, surely this was it.
 It seemed there were not enough guillotines to keep up with all the carnage and slaughter.